 3. Q&A sessions in an online event supervised by admins

-It’s easy to get lost in a large online event, especially in conversations.
+It’s easy to get lost in a large virtual event, especially in conversations.
 Q&As aren’t always straightforward to manage, but with the appropriate technology, they can be.
 If you know how to utilize the platform and have your admins with you, Q&As may be simple and enjoyable.

 Virtually holding events is no longer as terrifying.
 Even complete strangers can host one.
 All you have to do now is prepare for the other items you’ll need for your Q&A session now that you’re confident with your chat platform.